mccoymd/snp2sim/README.md

 as "vina".

-Alternatively, the user can specify the location of the executable using the `--VINApath <path to AutoDock Vina binary>` command line option.
+Alternatively, the user can specify the location of the executable using the `--VINApath "path to AutoDock Vina binary"` command line option.

 From the included AutoDock Tools, the python wrapper script "pythonsh" should be added to to the users PATH environment